laminlabs/lamin-docs/docs/access.md

   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/rbMZRx714tQe4kZQ0000.png" style="width: 90%;"/>
 </div>

-### All space
+The default space of an instance:

-- **Default "All" space:** Every instance includes a default `"All"` space upon creation.
+- **Default space:** Every instance includes a default space with the name `"All"` upon creation.
 This space holds common resources that are meant to be accessible to all instance collaborators.
 - **Read collaborators:** All collaborators added to an instance automatically receive read access to the default `"All"` space.
 - **Write collaborators:** Collaborators granted write or admin permissions at the instance level automatically receive write access to the default `"All"` space.